404-d00d/firearm-simulator/README.md

 # gun-simulator
-Simulates firearms.
-Their workings, operations, ammo types, jams, and other systems
+A Python project that simulates firearms.
+Currently it simulates operations and ammo types.
+Jamming, malfunctions, and other systems will be added later.

+# HOW TO USE
+Download the entire zip file, and extract it into a solid domain.
+Once extracted, run the file called Main.